 A place to lock up a dog or puppy for long periods; especially if you are out of the house for long periods.

 A place to send your dog or puppy as a punishment.

 A place to “keep” your dog or puppy.

 A dog crate IS:

-Your dog’s bedroom, a place where your dog can go to rest safely and without interference whenever it chooses or when you decide it is time for a sleep.
+Your dog’s bedroom, a place where your dog can go to rest safely and without interference whenever it chooses, or when you decide it is time for sleep.

 A safe place to leave a dog for short periods of time, and overnight to encourage house training, and to protect your dog from harm or when you cannot directly supervise it.

 For puppies, crates have a variety of very practical uses.
 Do have a read of my detailed blog post regarding puppies at night, as this will help you.

 Because puppies have a strong instinct not to foul their immediate environment, a crate is very helpful in house training.
 Your puppy will ask to be let out when it needs to relieve itself giving you the opportunity to take it straight outside, supervise the toileting and lavish your dog with praise for being so clean.

 Puppies, like small children, are full of mischief, need close supervision when they are awake and a secure place to sleep.
 A crate allows you the confidence to leave your puppy resting or sleeping in safety so that you can give it your undivided attention and supervision when awake.